Fast radio bursts at the dawn of the 2020s: Observational constraints on theory

 Now that a small subset of FRBs have been precisely localised to host galaxies (see \S~\ref{sec:observations}), the properties of the FRB hosts can also be compared to other known populations of astrophysical transients and populations.
-Thus far, FRB distributions have been found to be inconsistent with long gamma-ray burst (GRB) offsets \citep{heintz_2020_apj}, and host galaxy stellar mass and star formation rates are for the most part inconsistent with channels such as hydrogen-poor superluminous supernovae \citep{bochenek_2021_apjl}.
-However, the population remains consistent with a population of magnetars formed in core-collapse supernovae (CCSNe) --- with the notable exception of FRB~20200120E, which was localised to a globular cluster by \citet{kirsten_2021_arxiv}.
-Further host galaxy studies may also compare the FRB source positions and host galaxy metallicities to those of ULXs, which tend to reside near (but not necessarily within) young stellar clusters in low metallicity hosts \citep{sridhar_2021_arxiv}.
+Thus far, FRB distributions have been found to be inconsistent with long gamma-ray burst (GRB) offsets \citep{heintz_2020_apj, mannings_2021_apj}, and host galaxy stellar mass and star formation rates are for the most part inconsistent with channels such as hydrogen-poor superluminous supernovae \citep{bochenek_2021_apjl}.
+However, the FRB population remains consistent with being powered by magnetars formed in core-collapse supernovae (CCSNe) --- with the notable exception of FRB~20200120E, which was localised to a globular cluster by \citet{kirsten_2021_arxiv}.
+Further host galaxy studies may also compare the FRB source positions and host galaxy metallicities to those of ULXs, which tend to reside near (but not necessarily within) young stellar clusters in low metallicity hosts \citep{sridhar_2021_apj}.

 In the future, a direct association of an FRB event and another astrophysical transient would provide a conclusive link between their progenitors.
-Further insights into the FRB progenitor(s) could come from a larger sample of host galaxies, which might reveal sub-classes of FRBs associated with specific hosts, or conclusive evidence that the FRB progenitor population evolves over cosmological time, either as star formation rate or other host galaxy properties (metallicity, galaxy mass, etc.).
+Further insights into the FRB progenitor(s) could come from a larger sample of host galaxies, which might reveal sub-classes of FRBs associated with specific host types, or conclusive evidence that the FRB progenitor population evolves over cosmological time --- e.g., following the star formation rate or other host galaxy properties (metallicity, galaxy mass, etc.).